 Backend or hidden keywords are a good opportunity for you to increase your sales.
 Think of them as the magnet used by someone who’s looking for a needle in a haystack.
 The stronger you make the magnet, the better the chances of your needle being found and picked up.

 Check out our previous blog post for more ideas on how to rank your products on Amazon, or read our full Guide to Selling on Amazon.
-Don’t hesitate to contact our seasoned Amazon consultants if you have any other questions regarding your Amazon Seller Account.
+You can also request a free Amazon Listing Analysis from Buy Box Experts.
+We’ll review your listings and show you where your greatest opportunities are to make more sales.
+Additionally, we’ll give you a list of the top-performing keywords in your category.